frellwan/CS50AI/README.md

 An AI that answers questions, by determining the most relevant document(s) using tf-idf ranking and then extracting the most relevant sentence(s) using idf and a query term density measure.

-An AI that identifies which traffic sign appears in a photograph, using a TensorFlow convolutional neural network.